About Diane Dempcy, LMHC

 My work as a trauma therapist in Seattle is collaborative and supportive.
 I’m keenly observant, gently directive, and always focused on creating a space where you feel safe to explore what’s really going on beneath the surface.
 As a certified EMDR therapist with advanced training, I integrate evidence-based approaches that help you process trauma, reduce anxiety, and build a stronger sense of self.

-When I’m not in session, you’ll probably find me chasing my four-year-old Goldendoodle around the park, experimenting with nourishing and delicious recipes, or spending time with family and friends catching a movie or a dance performance.
+When I’m not in session, you’ll probably find me chasing my four-year-old Goldendoodle, Rafi, around the park, experimenting with nourishing and delicious recipes, or spending time with family and friends catching a movie or a dance performance.

 If you’ve been searching for a trauma therapist in Seattle who can help you understand your patterns, heal your past, and find a steadier sense of calm, you’re in the right place.
 You don’t have to go through this alone.
 Together, we can create a path forward that feels both grounded and hopeful.